blainegarrett/dowsingrod-pref-shell-demo/README.md

 # Dowsing Rod Pref Service Shell Demo
-This is an end-to-end demo of interacting with the Dowsing Rod Preference Engine
+This is an end-to-end demo of interacting with the Divining Rod Preference Engine

 Installation of Demo